phyraPH/ShellStream/README.md

 # ShellStream

 Just a small utility program that can download and execute shellcode from a remote server on a continuous basis.
 It uses WinHTTP to communicate with the remote server and retrieve the shellcode, and then XOR encryption to obfuscate the data.
-The program can be useful for various security testing and research purposes, such as testing the efficacy of antivirus software or exploring the potential of remote code execution vulnerabilities.
+This should only be intended for ethical purposes.

  - Download and execute shellcode
  - Retrieve shellcode using WinHTTP